It’s simply one of my favourite. Really and not just because I am posting it today.

 In Morocco we call this tagine ‘djaj mqualli’ (yes, you can pronounce it) and it’s a classic in Moroccan cuisine.
 If you’ve ever been to Morocco, I am pretty sure you would have tried djaj mqualli, sometimes the tagine is served topped with French fries, yes French fries!

 Personally, I like it on its own with bread without the French fries addition.
-But you can also have it the way my husband does, with a side of brown rice or couscous.
+But you can also have it the way my partner does, with a side of brown rice or couscous.
 You decide, enjoy the sauce!